Post-Election Inclusivity, Diversity, Equity & Accessibility Report>

 For the second election in a row, Elections Markham’s official website featured an online dashboard where voters could check, add, or update their information on the Municipal Voters’ List.
 Together with Elections Markham’s online voting platform, this tool offered voters an end-to-end digitally accessible experience by allowing them to register, receive a copy of their personal Voter Information Letter, and cast their ballot online.

-As the digital landscape evolves, so too does the need to maintain a dynamic social media presence that meets people where they are and cuts through the noise.
+As the digital landscape evolves, so too does the need to maintain a dynamic social media presence that meets people where they are.
 In 2022, Elections Markham developed a spirited social media strategy that featured multi-language campaigns on running for office, registering to vote, getting ready to vote during Voting Days, and detecting fake news and misinformation.

 Digital ads were promoted across social platforms using a mix of geo-targeted and behavioural marketing to offer the most relevant and accessible information to each specific person, and amplified across our corporate and community partner networks.
 Translated ads were linked to corresponding translated pages on our website, offering an end-to-end in-language experience for persons whose first language was not English.
 Insights drawn from ad and post performance were used to inform and adapt our messaging to continuously offer the most meaningful information to our audiences.